Surprise (sternwheeler): Engineering

 Surprise was a sternwheeler, and the wheel was turned by twin steam engines, horizontally mounted, each with bore of 14 in and stroke of 60 in.

 Operations

-Surprise was operated on the upper Willamette River by Capt.
-Theodore T. Wygant.
+Surprise was operated on the upper Willamette River by Captain Theodore T. Wygant.
 Other partners in the boat were Absalom F. Hedges, Oregon City merchant, William.
 C. Dement & Co., Charles C. Felton, J. Harding, and Robert Patton.

 In April 1858, Surprise transported the native American leader Tecumtum, also known as Old John, to Fort Vancouver where he was to be held in custody.

 As of November 1, 1859, Surprise was running under the control of the Upper Willamette Transportation Line.
 Other boats controlled by the line were Onward, Elk, and Relief.
 In December 1859, the line advertised that one of its four boats would leave Canemeh for Corvallis, Oregon twice a week, and for Eugene City once a week, with freight and passage “at the usual rates.”
 Theodore Wygant (b.1831) was the Oregon City agent for the line.